AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/modify-task-assignments-overview.md

 * For information about assigning tasks, see [Assign tasks](../../../manage-work/tasks/assign-tasks/assign-tasks.md) and [Modify multiple user assignments in a task list](../../../manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md).

 * For information about modifying assignments on multiple tasks in the Scheduling area, see [Modify multiple users assignments to tasks in the Scheduling areas](../../../resource-mgmt/resource-scheduling/modify-multipl-assignments-scheduling-areas.md).
-* For information about assigning tasks using the Workload Balancer, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+* For information about assigning tasks using the Workload Balancer, see [Overview of assigning work in the Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 Some information in this article also applies to assignments to issues.
 For more information about assigning issues, and additional considerations, see [Modify issue assignments overview](../../../manage-work/issues/manage-issues/modify-issue-assignments-overview.md).